Is Juice Bad for Your Kids Teeth?

 100% fruit juices can also be unhealthy

-- Actual fruit is much better for children than fruit juice due to added fiber and nutrients
+- The actual fruit is much better for children than fruit juice due to added fiber and nutrients

 - Young children should have no more than 4-6 ounces of fruit juice per day

 The Dental Consequences of Excess Juice Consumption